lordspline/druid/integration-tests-ex/docs/tests.md

   test framework.
 * A `IntegrationTestingConfig` is created from system properties (passed in from Maven via `-D<key>=<value>` options).
-* A TestNG test runner uses a part of the Druid Guice configuration to inject test objects into the tests.
+* A TestNG test runner uses a part of the Robux Guice configuration to inject test objects into the tests.
 * The test then runs.